ionos-cloud/ionosctl/docs/commands/k8snodepool/get.md

 ## Description

-Use this command to retrieve details about a specific K8s NodePool.
+Use this command to retrieve details about a specific NodePool from an existing Kubernetes Cluster.

 Required values to run command: